InfiniBand vs Ethernet: High-Performance Network Security Comparison

 7.1.
 Hardening InfiniBand Fabrics for High-Assurance Deployments

-For organizations selecting InfiniBand, security should focus on protecting the Subnet Manager as the fundamental trust anchor for your fabric.
-Isolate and secure the SM: It must run on a physically secure device.
-All management access to the SM and switches' out-of-band management ports should be restricted to a dedicated, isolated management network, safeguarded by firewalls and strict access controls.
+The SM demands protection.
+For organizations selecting InfiniBand, security architecture must laser-focus on protecting the Subnet Manager as the fundamental trust anchor for your entire fabric security posture.
+Isolate and harden the SM by running it exclusively on physically secured devices in locked, access-controlled rooms with comprehensive physical security monitoring.
+All management access to the SM and switches' out-of-band management ports must be strictly restricted to dedicated, isolated management networks protected by firewalls enforcing deny-by-default policies, intrusion detection systems monitoring for anomalies, and multi-factor authentication for administrative access.

 Key Hardening Steps:

-Compensate for Lack of Encryption: Since InfiniBand lacks a standard for on-the-wire encryption, security for data in transit must be enforced at the application layer using TLS/SSL or application-specific encryption.
-This must be a primary consideration in your overall system design.
+Compensate for Lack of Native Encryption: Since InfiniBand fundamentally lacks standardized on-the-wire encryption at the fabric layer, security for data in transit must be explicitly enforced at the application layer using TLS/SSL encryption for application protocols or deploying application-specific encryption that protects data before it reaches the HCA.
+This requirement must be a primary architectural consideration documented in security architecture reviews, compliance audits, and risk assessments.

 7.2.
 Architecting Secure and Resilient RoCEv2 Ethernet Fabrics